emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
+## 7Xtream
+### Score: 20/22
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. Has 19 servers and first does cycle through 3 different if it fails. ✔️
+1. Site does have episode auto-next. ✔️
+1. Sites UI is good, feels modern. ✔️
+1. Has built in subs for most content and allows adjustments. ✔️
+1. It has movies, shows and anime. ✔️
+1. Site has watchlists. ✔️
+1. Site has sorting options, random movies, similar + recommended on each page. ✔️
+1. Site does not have 4K content. ❌

+***
 ## Broflix
 ### Score: 19/22
 1. Streams load very fast. ✔️